Mrpye/go-action-workflow/README.md

 </details>
 ---

-## How to use go-workflow
+## How to use go-action-workflow
 The quickest and easiest way to get started is by creating a workflow manifest. you can create a workflow programmatically but it is far easier to write the manifest in a YML file and load it into using the library.

-The [`git repo`](https://github.com/Mrpye/go-workflow) comes with some example that will cover the basics to more advanced features.
+The [`git repo`](https://github.com/Mrpye/go-action-workflow) comes with some example that will cover the basics to more advanced features.
 You can find the example in the examples folder